dreamcatcher-tech/network/Inbox/2025-01-02 1436 difference of a git server vs remote repo.md

 Equals, where we put in a filename and compare it with a file that we have in the snapshot.

 flush is good for performance, so we can begin uploading files that have changed, even if we are not ready to commit ?

+The repo connection object could include a range of addresses for how to access it, but it would always present the same interface.

+Authentication can be different each time as well, sort of like multiaddress but for auth and connectivity.
+So we would have an api at the end of the interface, at a url, with a given key being used to connect to it and authenticate.